13 Tricks I Learned To Go From 0 to 26.2 Miles With Type 1 Diabetes

-I have always been semi-flexible, I grew up going to ballet class 5 nights a week and then that became yoga 5 nights a week.
+I have always been semi-flexible, I grew up going to ballet class five nights a week and then that became yoga five nights a week.
 I completely underestimated how much this could affect my body’s ability to run comfortably and how I would be risking injury!
 Always stretch.

 Let yourself recover.